Thiesjoo/react-dash-api1/README.md

 # API1
 This is the REST api I made for my ```react-dash``` app.
 It includes logging in (With JWT-Tokens and bcrypt hashing), a CRUD interface and refreshtokens

-## Gettings started
+## Getting started
 To get this API running locally:

 - Clone this repo
 - `npm install` to install all required dependencies
-- Install docker ([https://docs.docker.com/install/](https://docs.docker.com/install/)).
+- *If you dont have a mongodb this step is required* Install docker ([https://docs.docker.com/install/](https://docs.docker.com/install/)).
 This way you can easily fire up many instances of the same database
-- `npm start` to start the local server
+- `npm start` to start the local server(You have to specify the MongoURL). or `./dev_start.sh` on linux to start a docker container with mongodb

 ## ENV Variables